FG Finally Mentions When New Nigerian Ambassadors Will Assume Duties

 Minister of Information and National Orientation, Mohammed Idris, made the disclosure while speaking with journalists at an end-of-year press briefing in Abuja.

-The federal government disclosed that newly appointed Nigerian ambassadors would resume duties in their host countries in 2026.
+The President Bola Tinubu-led federal government discloses that newly appointed Nigerian ambassadors will resume duties in their host countries in 2026.
 Photo credit: @officialABAT

 Source: Twitter